bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

     }
 ```

-Next is the *callback* function.
-This returns a callback for a given task.
-Why couldn't we just have our callback function defined in the while loop?
-This wouldn't work, [since JavaScript has *function scope*](http://stackoverflow.com/questions/750486/javascript-closure-inside-loops-simple-practical-example), so our task index *i* would contain the last written index value, not what was in *i* when the callback function was created.
-The callback takes in an optional error, and then a result value, which is a Node.JS convention.
+Next is the *callback* constructor implementation.
+Why do we need this function?
+Putting the callback directly in the while loop wouldn't work, [since JavaScript has *function scope*](http://stackoverflow.com/questions/750486/javascript-closure-inside-loops-simple-practical-example), so our task index *i* would contain the last written index value.
+Now we see that this constructor serves to close over the task index for the callback function.
+The returned callback takes in an optional error, and then a result value, which is a Node.JS convention.

 ```javascript
     function callback(i) {